Master’s Degree

 Highlights

-• Privileged access to the Art World Privileged networking opportunities throughout the year with art world players including dealers, auction specialists, collectors, artists, art advisors, investors, art logisticians and art insurers.
+Gain insider access to the art world through networking opportunities throughout the year—connecting with dealers, auction specialists, collectors, artists, art advisors, investors, art logisticians, and art insurers.

 Faculty